EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 The files were too big, and some of them were not stored sparsely—​empty space was tacked on to the disk images.
 We wanted to encrypt them, as the drives potentially contained customer information.
 So we had to sequentially process the files, encrypt them, and upload them.
 I felt like this would take quite a bit of time.

 Enter [rclone](https://rclone.org/).
-Rclone can connect to many different kinds of cloud storage providers, DIY cloud storage solutions, and even things like FTP and Webdav.
+Rclone can connect to many different kinds of cloud storage providers, DIY cloud storage solutions, and even things like FTP and WebDAV.
 You can use rclone to copy files directly like rsync, or even use it to mount the remote storage as a local drive.
 We chose to do the latter.

 Rclone connects to a dizzying array of remote web services including Dropbox, Box, Amazon S3, Mega, SugarSync, and even homebrew cloud like ownCloud!
 This example uses Google Drive, but the instructions for many cloud providers are similar.
 The setup wizard can guide you through each step.